-Biatain® Silicone is a soft and flexible absorbent foam dressing with a gentle silicone adhesive only on the border, leaving the foam free to absorb exudate and promote wound healing.
+Biatain® Silicone is a soft and flexible absorbent foam dressing with a gentle silicone adhesive wound contact layer which delivers a secure fit without compromising absorption.

-• Soft absorbent foam pad and skin-friendly adhesive border based on silicone technology
+• Soft absorbent foam pad and skin-friendly silicone adhesive border

 • Semi-permeable film backings that are waterproof and provide bacterial barriers

 • Sterile single-use, soft, highly absorbent and conformable polyurethane